Azure-Samples/azureai-assistant-tool/README.md

 ## Installation & Setup

 ### Prerequisites
-Before installing Application Name, you need to have Python installed on your system (Python 3.8 or newer is recommended).
+Before installing Azure AI Assistant Tool, you need to have Python installed on your system (Python 3.8 or newer is recommended).
 You can download Python from [the official website](https://www.python.org/downloads/).

 #### PySide6 Dependency
 This application depends on the PySide6 libraries for its graphical user interface.
-PySide6 is dynamically linked, meaning you need to have PySide6 installed on your system to run Application Name.
+PySide6 is dynamically linked, meaning you need to have PySide6 installed on your system to run Azure AI Assistant Tool.

 ### Install azure.ai.assistant Python library
 - Go under `sdk/azure-ai-assistant` folder